Categories: Off-topic

 The verb 보다

 (“poda”), when used alone, means “to see/watch” but can be used to form expressions meaning “try (some action)” or “see what happens when (action)”.
-In the past tense it can mean “I tried (action)” or “I did (action)”.
+In the past tense it can mean “I tried (action)” or “I have done (action)”.
 It can also be used to soften a command; in English the command “do X” can be softened to the suggestion “try X” and “poda” can do the same in Korean.
 It uses the same form as “chuda” above, ie “(verb-basic-form) + (poda-conjugated)”.

 This and That